Call for Abstracts & Travel Awards

 Travel Assistance for Attendees and Presenters

-For 2017, travel assistance will be available for subspecialty residents who are wishing to attend the 11th Annual Residents Review Course and the 2017 CSEM Professional Conference and 20th Annual Meeting.
+For 2018, travel assistance will be available for subspecialty residents who are wishing to attend the 12th Annual Residents Review Course and the 21st CSEM/Diabetes Canada Professional Conference and Annual Meetings.

 Travel funding is available to residents in accredited Endocrinology & Metabolism training programs in Canada who are CSEM members.
 To join the CSEM (free for residents!), please follow this link.